Peru is one of the most popular countries to travel around in South America, mostly thanks to its iconic Wonder of the World, Machu Picchu.

 Where to Stay in Peru

-Need a nice hostel while in Peru?
-There’s a lot!
+Peru has a ton of hostels and budget accommodation.
+It’s super affordable!
 Here are some of my favorite places to stay throughout the country:

 - Kokopelli (Cusco)